-Wireless internet is available at the centers, but it is slow and sometimes unavailable.
+Wireless internet is available at the center, but it is slow and sometimes unavailable.
 SFS reserves the right to limit internet activities occurring on our servers including, but not limited to, streaming or downloading audio/video content (Facetime, Netflix, etc.).
-Internet will not be available during expeditions.